PyTorch Geometric Signed Directed: A Software Package on Graph Neural Networks for Signed and Directed Graphs: Real-World Data Set Description

 \subsection{Signed Undirected and Signed Directed Networks}

-For signed networks, we provide data loaders for the following data sets. \begin{itemize} \item The Sampson monastery data \cite{sampson1969novitiate} cover 4 social relationships, each of which could be positive or negative.
+For signed networks, we provide data loaders for the following data sets. \begin{itemize} \item The Sampson monastery data~\cite{sampson1969novitiate} covers 4 social relationships, each of which could be positive or negative.
 We combine these relationships into a network of 25 nodes.
-For this data set we use as node attribute whether or not they attended the minor seminary of "Cloisterville".
+For this data set, we use as node attribute whether or not they attended the minor seminary of "Cloisterville".
 As ground truth we take Sampson's division of the novices into four groups: Young Turks, Loyal Opposition, Outcasts, and an interstitial group.
+The number of positive and negative edges are 148 and 182, respectively.